AdriesShahbaz/Arduino-Laser-Harp/README.md

 # Arduino-Laser-Harp
 Using an arduino to recreate a harp using a laser.
-(IN PROGRESS, NOT COMPLETE)
+(THIS REPORT WAS CREATED BEFORE I STARTED, FINAL REPORT CAN FOUND AT THE BOTTOM)

 Using a laser, I will project a “harp” using a mirror and make it so that if a person breaks a laser, then a harp like sound or a piezo buzzer will be played.
 A stepper motor rotating very quickly will make it look like the lasers are not moving.
 A stepper motor will be constantly sweeping and if an interruption between angles (i.e. 0 < x < 30) then that corresponding sound will be made.